.

 in American Presbyterian History

-Each year the PCA Historical Center presents an award to recognize outstanding scholarship in the field of American Presbyterian Church History.
+The PCA Historical Center is pleased to sponsor an award to recognize outstanding scholarship in the field of American Presbyterian Church History.

-The Award is named in honor of G. Aiken Taylor, former editor of The Presbyterian Journal and a key figure in the formation of both the PCA and the ecumenical organization, the North American Presbyterian and Reformed Council [NAPARC].
+he Award is named in honor of G. Aiken Taylor, former editor of The Presbyterian Journal and a key figure in the formation of both the PCA and the ecumenical organization known as the North American Presbyterian and Reformed Council [NAPARC].

 G. Aiken Taylor Award: